83 COVID-19 patients recover in Odisha - Pragativadi

 - 1 from Kalahandi

-With another 83 COVID-19 patients cured and discharged today, the total recovered cases of Odisha now stands at 3,33,031, the H & FW Dept said.
+With another 83 COVID-19 patients cured and discharged today, the total recovered cases of Odisha now stands at 3,33,637, said the H&FW Dept.